DaAlbrecht/parking-garage/documentation/latex-pdf/content/index.md

 ### Cloud development environments (CDEs)

-The project is setup to support Cloud development environments.
+The project is set up to support Cloud development environments.
 GitHub CodeSpaces [@GitHubCodespaces] as well as Gitpod [@Gitpod] work.
 For Gitpod some additional configuration is added to the repository to have a better out of the box experience.

-Gitpod allows the configuration of the workspace through a ```.gitpod.yml``` file.
-Following configuration is added additionally
+Gitpod allows the configuration of the workspace through a `.gitpod.yml` file.
+The following configuration is added additionally

 ```yaml
 tasks: